 We’ve dinner indoor and afternoon tea out door on the swing bed.

 Decor is elegant and classy.
-The indoor floor to ceiling glass wall offer the full view of the beds and the street.
+The indoor floor to ceiling glass wall offer the full view of the swimming beds and the street.

 White linen napkin with black trim, very handsome looking.